 The Levy and Funding

-In April 2017 the Apprenticeship Levy kicks in for employers operating in the UK who have annual pay bills of over £3 Million.
+In April 2017 the Apprenticeship Levy was introduced for employers operating in the UK who have annual pay bills of over £3 Million.

 Currently the levy is charged at 0.5% of your annual pay bill but just in case you need some info on it then below is some of the info you need.

 When you need to pay it

 If you are an employer who has an annual pay bill of over £3 Million

 If you are connected to other companies or charities which in total have a pay bill of over £3 million